brohd11/Godot-Pseudo-Namespace/README.md

 ### How to Use

 First off, be sure to save all files before running the build.
+I have had a bug where scripts that were moved from one namespace to another were unlinked in the script editor and needed to be reloaded.
+I believe this is solved now, however, I still recommend saving all open scripts beforehand.

 You can create a namespace by writing a tag near the top of your script (within the top 10 lines).
 "#!" must proceed the declaration.